JonathanJacob1809/ECommerce-Marketing-Analytics/README.md

 **Recommendations**

-1.Focus on High-Performing Categories: Increase inventory and marketing efforts for top-performing categories like "Health & Beauty" and "Sports-Leisure" to boost sales.
+1. Focus on High-Performing Categories: Increase inventory and marketing efforts for top-performing categories like "Health & Beauty" and "Sports-Leisure" to boost sales.

-2.Improve Low-Rated Products: Investigate and address issues in low-rated product categories to improve customer satisfaction and reduce negative reviews.
+2. Improve Low-Rated Products: Investigate and address issues in low-rated product categories to improve customer satisfaction and reduce negative reviews.

-3.Personalized Marketing: Develop targeted marketing campaigns for frequent buyers and high spenders to increase customer loyalty and repeat purchases.
+3. Personalized Marketing: Develop targeted marketing campaigns for frequent buyers and high spenders to increase customer loyalty and repeat purchases.

-4.Geographic Targeting: Allocate more marketing resources to high-density customer regions to maximize reach and sales impact.
+4. Geographic Targeting: Allocate more marketing resources to high-density customer regions to maximize reach and sales impact.